-- The school does not permit any form of homophobic bullying.
-There are no reported incidents in 2020-21. - The children are taught to call others by their "proper names" only.
-Children are taught that it is unacceptable to call another child "gay". - We develop the staff's understanding and awareness of equality issues around sexual orientation in line with our duties under the Single Equalities Act of 2010. - •
+The school does not permit any form of homophobic bullying.
+The children are taught to call others by their "proper names" only.
+Children are taught that it is unacceptable to call another child "gay".

-To continue to develop the staff's understanding and awareness of equality issues around sexual orientation in line with our duties under the Single Equalities Act of 2010.

-- To develop school procedures for the appropriate language to use when discussing sexual orientation issues with the children. - To continue to deliver the new RE curriculum.
+- To develop the staff's understanding and awareness of equality issues around sexual orientation. - To develop school procedures for the appropriate language to use when discussing sexual orientation issues with the children.

-COMMUNITY COHESION and British Values
+COMMUNITY COHESION

-What do we mean by Community Cohesion and British Values
+What do we mean by Community Cohesion?